Scherzer hurt, Giants beat Nats 1-0 behind Posey, DeSclafani

 Scherzer took one warmup toss before exiting.
 Scherzer is 5-4 with a 2.21 ERA and began the night second in the NL with 104 strikeouts.

+“It was a lot better news than I thought,” Nationals manager Dave Martinez said.
+“We’re still not out of the woods.
+We’ll see how he feels tomorrow.”

-DeSclafani (6-2) struck out eight and walked on his his third career shutout and complete game, He pitched a four-hitter for Cincinnati at Arizona in August 2016 and a three-hitter against Colorado this April 26.
+DeSclafani (6-2) struck out eight and walked one in his third career shutout and complete game.
+He pitched a four-hitter for Cincinnati at Arizona in August 2016 and a three-hitter against Colorado this April 26.

 San Francisco pitched its major league-leading ninth shutout.
 The Nationals have been blanked eight times.

+Mike Tauchman leaped at the left field wall to rob Juan Soto in the seventh.

+“That was insane — huge catch,” DeSclafani said.
+“If you don’t make that it’s a tie ballgame and I probably don’t go nine.”

-Tauchman leaped at the left field wall to rob Juan Soto in the seventh.
-On May 28 at Dodger Stadium, Tauchman took away what would have been a game-winning home by Albert Pujols in the ninth inning at Dodger Stadium, and the Giants went on to beat Los Angeles in the 10th.
+On May 28 at Dodger Stadium, Tauchman took away what would have been a game-winning home by Albert Pujols in the ninth inning, and the Giants went on to beat Los Angeles in the 10th.

 DeSclafani retired his first nine batters before Trea Turner singled leading off the fourth.
 Josh Bell doubled with two outs in the seventh off DeSclafani, who faced only one more than the minimum 27 batters.
 DeSclafani has allowed three earned runs or fewer in 16 consecutive road starts.